st3n/project-TehnoCat/README.md

-'add-birthday [name] [date]' - add birthday for name 'name' in format 'DD.MM.YYYY' 'show-birthday[name]' - show birthday for name 'name' 'birthdays' - show all birthdays from the phone book on the next week 'birthdays-in-days [days]' - show all birthdays in a particular amount of days 'search-by-name' - shows all contacts with this name 'search-by-birthday' - shows all contacts with the specific birthday 'search-by-email' - shows all contacts with the specific email 'search-by-phones' - shows all contacts with the specific phone number 'all' - print the contacnts phone book
+'add-birthday [name] [date]' - add birthday for name 'name' in format 'DD.MM.YYYY' 'show-birthday[name]' - show birthday for name 'name' 'birthdays' - show all birthdays from the phone book on the next week 'search-by-name [name]' - shows all contacts with this name 'search-by-birthday [date]' - shows all contacts with the specific birthday 'search-by-email [email]' - shows all contacts with the specific email 'search-by-phones [phone1] [phone2] ...' - shows all contacts with the specific phone number 'all' - print the contacnts phone book
 'close' or 'exit' - quit from the program
 'help' - print help message